web-infra-dev/midscene/apps/site/docs/en/faq.md

 });
 ```

+## Where are the report files saved?

+The report files are saved in `./midscene-run/report/` by default.

 ## How Midscene works

 It's mainly about the UI parsing and multimodal AI.
 Here is a flowchart that describes the core process of the interaction between Midscene and AI.